pr0g/as-c-math/README.md

 ## Conventions/Storage

-- **Convention**: Column major
+- **Convention**: Column vectors
-- **Storage**: Column major
+- **Storage**: Row major

-`as-c-math` uses column major convention (matrices are multiplied right to left - post-multiply) with vectors appearing on the right of a matrix multiply.
-The storage order is also column major (basis axes are interleaved) so matrices must be transposed to put them in row major storage before being passed to any graphics API.
+`as-c-math` uses column vectors (matrices are multiplied right to left - post-multiply) with vectors appearing on the right of a matrix multiply.
+The storage order is row major however (basis axes are interleaved).
+Matrices must be transposed before being passed to any graphics API to ensure the basis vectors are contiguous in memory.

 ## as C++ library